Emond ranch

 Milk River

 Prairie potholes are unique wetlands that offer substantial value to the ecosystem by supporting waterfowl habitat for breeding and stopover habitat during their migration.
-Montana Freshwater Partners worked with the U.S. Fish and Wildlife Service to restore this prairie pothole.
+Montana Freshwater Partners worked with the U.S. Fish and Wildlife Service and a private landowner to restore this prairie pothole wetland.

 Restoration Techniques